Jane Bartkowicz: Career

+In major tournaments, she was a quarterfinalist in singles at the US Open in 1968 and 1969 as well as a quarterfinalist in the women's doubles at the French Open in 1969, Wimbledon in 1969 and the US Open in 1969.
+She also reached the quarterfinals of women's doubles at the US Open in 1970.
+She played her final tournament and won her 20th career singles title on 12 July 1970 at the Swedish Open Championships in Båstad, Sweden against Ingrid Bentzer.

-Bartkowicz had a 7–0 record in singles in Fed Cup play, and was a member of the US team which won the cup in 1969.
+Bartkowicz had a 7–0 record in singles in Fed Cup play, and she was a member of the US team which won the cup in 1969.

-As a youngster, Peaches won 17 junior titles including the girls' singles title at Wimbledon in 1964.
+As a junior, Peaches won 17 titles, including the girls' singles title at Wimbledon in 1964.
 She attended Queens College in New York City.

 She was part of the Original 9 group of women tennis players who took part in the inaugural 1970 Virginia Slims Circuit.
-Also she was a pioneer in using a double handed backhand.
+Also she was a pioneer in using a two-handed backhand.

-Bartkowicz retired as a player in 1971.
+Bartkowicz retired as a player in 1974.
 She has been enshrined in the United States Tennis Association/Midwest Hall of Fame.
 She was inducted into the Michigan Sports Hall of Fame in 2002.
 She was inducted into the National Polish American Sports Hall of Fame on June 24, 2010.
 Martha MacIsaac plays Bartkowicz in the 2017 film Battle of the Sexes.
-Her sister Plums Bartkowicz was a national No. 1 junior tennis player but did not pursue a professional career.
+Her sister Plums Bartkowicz was a national No. 1 junior tennis player, but she did not pursue a professional career.